zanuka/leaderport-core-ui/README.md

 ## Huma Integration with Go API and Valkey

-Huma, a modern framework for building Go APIs, can be seamlessly integrated with Valkey to create a powerful and efficient backend for Vue-Valkyrie:
+Huma, a modern framework for building Go APIs, can be seamlessly integrated with Valkey to create a powerful and efficient backend for VueValkyrie:

 1. API Structure:
    Huma provides a clean, declarative way to define our API endpoints.
-For Vue-Valkyrie, the plan is to create endpoints for submitting scores, fetching leaderboards, and player rankings.
+For VueValkyrie, the plan is to create endpoints for submitting scores, fetching leaderboards, and player rankings.

    ```go
    type LeaderboardAPI struct {